supercollider/supercollider/README_WINDOWS.md

   build, supernova does not depend on Qt.
 Therefore a qt-less build could be used to build a 64-bit version of SuperNova, and combine it with the 64-bit VS build of the IDE and sclang (using MinGW runtimes for supernova).
-The 64-bit build of supernova currently breaks, but might be more easy to fix than the VS build.
+The 64-bit build of supernova currently breaks but might be more easy to fix than the VS build.

 * It is possible to build SuperCollider without the IDE, and even without Qt (and implicitly without the IDE).
 This is not controlled via build targets,